JonWeilerPMI/pmisite/_posts/Training/2015-07-01-Defensive-Lifestyle-Awareness.md

 ##Readiness Preparation

-We live in a world now that seems to be constantly under threat, whether it from crime, regulation or now, extremist threats.
+We live in a world now that seems to be constantly under threat, whether it from crime, regulation or even terrorism.
 To carry a firearm concealed is a very responsible action now, as long as we are prepared to truly integrate it into our lives.
 This means forethought and training.
-When integrating a firearm into daily life, certain steps must be taken.

 ###We have to ask ourselves:

 1. Can you carry legally?
 	a.
-If your state requires a Concealed Carry Permit and course, you must take it.
+If your state requires a Concealed Carry Permit, you must obtain one.

-2. Which firearm will you carry?
+2. Which type firearm will you carry?

 3. What caliber?